ctmm-initiative/ctmmweb/help/5_a_variograms.md

     - `Apply` butto will accept adjusted parameters and update the variogram.
 - `Modeled` mode is enabled after models are fitted and selected.
 - Clicking `Fit Models` will start to fit possible models for every individual in current subset.
 It could be time taking so it need to be manually activated.
     + Depend on platform (Windows/Mac/Linux), different parallel processes are used.
 There will be a time report in console when running app in local mode.
-The `user` time is the total cpu time spent on all threads, and `elapsed` time is the actual time used.